XRPLF/xrpl-dev-portal/content/resources/contribute-code/contribute-code.md

 ## Amendment Implementation

-After you've created an XLSd, you now need to determine if your change requires an amendment.
+After you've created an XLS draft, you now need to determine if your change requires an amendment.
 Changes that affect **transaction processing** require amendments, specifically changes that:

 - Modify ledger rules, resulting in different outcomes.
 - Add or remove transactions.